VerhelleLuka/EmotionalAI/README.md

 Now to decide which interactions affect which emotions.
 This is where the programming of the emotions becomes related to how I would react to certain situations.

-For example, I made it so that when the agent is excecuting his wandering behavior (where it just walks around, looking for houses to scanvenge items) for more than 5 seconds + it's inattentiveDedicated personality, he becomes more bored.
+For example, I made it so that when the agent is excecuting his wandering behavior (where it just walks around, looking for houses to scanvenge items) for more than 5 seconds + it's inattentiveDedicated rating, he becomes more bored.

 The more the agent becomes bored, the more he'll be tempted to start running in order to become less bored.
 The more he becomes bored, the more his memory decreases, because as humans work (or at least I do), when I become bored I want to forget about it and find something new.